 - 2 tablespoons scallion, diced (optional)

-To the fat still in the skillet, add the onion, bell pepper, and mushroom.
+- To the same skillet, add the onion, bell pepper, and mushroom.
 Cook until softened.
-Stir the beef back in with the vegetables.
+Add the beef back into the skillet and stir to combine.

-Stuff mixture into the cooked shells and place in a greased 9x13-inch baking pan.
+- Stuff the mixture into the cooked shells and place into the prepared baking dish.

 - Garnish with scallions and serve.

 Did you make this recipe?